shuowang26/shuowang26.github.io/_pages/vacancies.md

 **Bachelor's Thesis Projects**

 I supervise 2-3 undergraduate thesis projects each year.
 If you are interested in working with me on your thesis, please email me to discuss available projects.
-Exceptional students from other universities are also welcome to apply.
+Exceptional students outside Fudan are also welcome to apply.

 ---

 ### Visiting Student Positions

 Subject to lab space availability, we welcome applications from outstanding students with interdisciplinary backgrounds.
 We frequently offer short-term (1-3 month) research internships especially during the **summer and winter holidays**.
-Visiting students will have the opportunity to work with our large datasets and utilize our powerful AI infrastructure.
+Visiting students will have the opportunity to work with our large datasets and utilise our powerful AI infrastructure.
 Please contact me if you are interested in a visiting student position.